Savage Salvation: Production

 On September 8, 2020, it was announced that De Niro, Malkovich and Machine Gun Kelly were cast in the film, then titled Wash Me in the River.
 On October 19, 2020, it was announced that Taylor Kitsch had replaced Machine Gun Kelly after the latter dropped out due to scheduling conflicts.
-On November 13, 2020, it was then announced that Jack Huston had replaced Kitsch.
+On November 13, 2020, it was announced that Jack Huston had replaced Kitsch.
 Production on the film began in November 2020.
 Malkovich filmed his scenes in December 2020.
 Filming officially wrapped in January 2021, and the following month, it was announced that Quavo and Willa Fitzgerald would star in the film.

 Release

 In March 2021, The Avenue Entertainment acquired North American distribution rights to the film.
 It was retitled Savage Salvation, and released on December 2, 2022.

 Box office

 As of May 7, 2024, Savage Salvation grossed $132,152 in Portugal, the Netherlands, South Korea, and Spain, plus $749,679 in home video sales.